Portfolio

 Building a Library from the Ground Up

-As the program grew, I worked closely with teachers to integrate library instruction into content areas, respond to curriculum needs, and support student skill development.
-Systems for scheduling, materials use, student leadership, and program sustainability were intentionally designed so the library could serve a wide range of learners consistently and effectively.
+As the program developed, I worked closely with teachers to integrate library instruction into content areas, respond to curriculum needs, and support student skill development.
+Systems for scheduling, materials use, student leadership, and program sustainability were designed so the library could serve a wide range of learners consistently and effectively.